stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   synchronisation (or colouring) to run in parallel.

-* ``GH_READWRITE`` indicates that different iterations of a Kernel update quantitites which do not share DoFs, such as operators and fields over discontinuous function spaces.
+* ``GH_READWRITE`` indicates that different iterations of a Kernel update quantities which do not share DoFs, such as operators and fields over discontinuous function spaces.
 If a Kernel modifies only discontinuous fields and/or operators there is no need for synchronisation or colouring when running such Kernels in parallel.